Interval edge estimation in SAR images: Bootstrap-based edge confidence intervals

 \section{Bootstrap-based edge confidence intervals}

 It is important for practitioners to be able to compute not only edge point estimates but also edge interval estimates, that is, confidence intervals for SAR image edges.
 We note that the distribution of KW point estimator is unknown and hence the usual corresponding confidence intervals cannot be obtained.
-An alternative is to use bootstrap resampling to construct interval estimates.
+An alternative is to use bootstrap resampling to construct interval estimates \cite{DavisonHinkley, Efron1993, bootstrap3}.
+The main idea is to use data resampling to construct pseudo-samples, to compute the point estimate using each artificial sample and then to use all point estimates to produce a confidence interval.

 In what follows we shall consider bootstrap edge interval estimation.
 In particular, the following bootstrap interval estimators shall be considered: boot\-strap basic method (BBM), percentile (PERC), and Studentized (or percentile-$t$, boot\-strap-$t$) (ST).
 Given the high computational burden of the percentile-$t$ method, we propose two new variants of such a confidence interval that are much less computer-intensive.